Visual Function Classification System

-The Visual Function Classification System is a valid and reliable 5-level classification system that describes how toddlers and youth with cerebral palsy (CP) use visual abilities in daily life.
+The Visual Function Classification System (VFCS) is a valid and reliable 5-level classification system that describes how toddlers and youth with cerebral palsy (CP) use visual abilities in daily life.

 Translations from English into other languages

-The translations based on specific guidelines, including back translations and pre-testing, are in progress in the following languages
+Translations based on specific guidelines, including forward and back translations and pre-testing, are in progress: